Sterling driven by weaker dollar; investors eye month-end for trade deal

 This month is crucial for sterling as by the end, it should become clear with Britain will walk away with a deal or not.
 "The second to last week and the last week of July are going to be the extreme Brexit crunch point," said Stephen Gallo, European head of FX strategy at BMO.

-It has improved in the last couple of days, but prior to that it kept falling for nearly the entire of June, losing 2.7%.
+It has improved in the last couple of days, but prior to that it kept falling for nearly all of June, losing 2.7%.
 Against the euro, sterling was steady at 90.19 pence .

 Speculators have added some short positions on the pound in the week to Friday, as net shorts reached $1.44 billion, according to latest CFTC data.
-Sterling implied volatility levels are higher thank in other major currencies, as costs for one-month option contracts get pricy, suggesting investors are more worried about where the pound may end up in the couple of months.
+Sterling implied volatility levels are higher than that of other major currencies, as costs for one-month option contracts get pricy, suggesting investors are more worried about where the pound may end up in a couple of months.

-One-month implied volatility gauges in the pound were last at 8.3%, compared with the euro's at 6.75% .
+One-month implied volatility gauges in the pound were last at 8.3%, compared with 6.75% for the euro. .

 ALSO READ